External supervision of student projects

 Master's project

-As a rule, the Master's project is carried out in the 3rd Master's semester (50% time during 14 weeks in autumn).
+The Master's project is normally carried out in the 3rd Master's semester (50% time during 14 weeks in autumn).
 It affords 12 credit points (approximately 360 hours of work).
-The students work in teams of two or three members.
-Each group is supervised by a professor.
-Exceptionally, the Master's project can be executed as individual work.
+The students work alone or in groups of two or three students.
+Each student or group is supervised by a professor.
+It is recommended to do the Master's project as a group work.

-The external supervisors can propose a topic.
-The students are responsible for elaborating the precise aim and approach of the project.
+External supervisors can propose topics.
+The students are responsible for elaborating the goals and approach of the project.
 For additional information and examples of current and previous topics, visit the page dedicated to Master's projects.

 Master's Thesis

 The Master's thesis can be started at any time if the prerequisites are satisfied.
-As a rule, it must be completed in 26 weeks and it affords 30 credit points (approximately 900 hours of work).
+It must be completed in 26 weeks and it affords 30 credit points (approximately 900 hours of work).

 Submission of topics